Bhaskar the Rascal: Plot

 Bhaskaran Pillai is a business tycoon and single parent.
-His father Sankara Narayanan Pillai was also a businessman once, but when his business failed, he had to go through the financial crisis, resulting in his relatives and friends abandoning him.
-His son Bhaskar was the only pillar of support.
-Since then, Bhaskar's sole aim is to create and amass wealth.
+His father Sankara Narayanan Pillai was also a businessman once, but when his business failed and he faced financial crisis, his relatives and friends had abandoned him.
+His son Bhaskar was his only pillar of support.
+Since then, Bhaskar's sole aim has been to create and amass wealth.
 His business empire is the result of his hard work.
 Bhaskar is impatient and reacts harshly to anyone who does something against his will.
 This behaviour earns him the name "Rascal".
 Bhaskar is a widower and has a son named Aadhi, who along with Shivani study in the same school.

 Bhaskar indulges in a fight at Aadhi's school, where Shivani, who is also short-tempered and aggressive like Bhaskar, witnesses the encounter and develops an admiration towards Bhaskar and is excited to meet him.
-Shivani's mother Hima, who is also a single parent, and Bhaskar involve in a small fight in Aadhi's school.
+Shivani's mother Hima, who is also a single parent, and Bhaskar were involved in a small fight in Aadhi's school.
 Bhaskar goes with Aadhi for a felicitation function, where actress Rani Kabeer is the chief guest.
 Rani gives an interview stating that she is in love with a businessman, who is a single parent.
 Bhaskar reaches the venue at the same time.
-This creates a confusion in the media people, and they mistake Bhaskar to be Rani's love interest.
+This creates a confusion in the media and Bhaskar was mistaken as Rani's love interest.
 The reporters bombard him with questions about Rani.
 Bhaskar answers their questions while mistaking their questions to be about his choice of beer, a brand named "Ranika" (Ranika Beer).
-The statements go viral, where Rani's real love interest happens to be see the news and severs his ties from Rani.
+The statements go viral and Rani's real love interest happens to see the news and severs his ties from Rani.

 Acting on the advice of his father, Bhaskar tries to set things right by meeting Rani's love interest and settling the misunderstanding.
 Things take a different course when Rani's love interest denies Bhaskar an audience and insults him.
 Bhaskar then thrashes Rani's boyfriend in his office, which is also covered by the press.
 In school, Aadhi is being mocked by his classmates because of his father's fiasco.
 Shivani tries to save Aadhi, but one of the boys twists her hand.
 She attacks the boy in self-defense.
-The boy's mother Dr. Malini makes an issue of it, but thanks to Bhaskar's timely intervention, the matter is solved without much haste.
+The boy's mother Dr. Malini makes an issue of it, but thanks to Bhaskar's timely intervention, the matter is resolved without much hassle.
 Bhaskar encourages Shivani to be outspoken and aggressive, but Hima dislikes it as she is a girl.
 She argues with Bhaskar and leaves.